World anxiously waits to see if US-Iran peace talks can deliver. Here’s what we know

 Reopening the critical waterway, which has been effectively shuttered by Iran for weeks, wreaking havoc on global oil markets, was another part of the deal, according to the White House.

-But since the ceasefire, only a handful of vessels have been able to pass through the chokepoint.
+But since the ceasefire, only a handful of vessels have been able to pass through the chokepoint, and Iran said it halted tanker traffic after Israel attacked Lebanon.
 Hundreds of vessels are still stuck in the Persian Gulf with thousands of crew on board.

-Iran halted tanker traffic through the Strait of Hormuz after Israel attacked Lebanon, semi-official news agency Fars reported.
-Ghalibaf, the Iranian parliament speaker, doubled down on that posture, saying that “ceasefire violations carry explicit costs and STRONG responses.”

 Will the talks achieve anything?